UKPLab/emnlp2018-activation-functions/README.md

 ### Sentence Classification

 Exemplarily, we provide the Persuasive Essays (PE) dataset used in the Sentence Classification tasks.
-We also called it ''AM'' there.
+We also called it ``AM`` there.
 The other sentence classification task (MR, SUBJ, TREC) are available from SentEval.
 For space reasons, we only provide the vectorized input for the dev set.
 For train and test set, you should run InferSent (or any other sentence embedding technique) on the provided text files.
 It is safer to also vectorize the dev set in this case using the same technique as for train and test.

 ## Code

 ### Sentence Classification

 To run a sample script, go e.g. to PE-infersent/scripts/tanh.
 In this folder, all activation functions in the hidden layers use the tanh activation function.
-In each script, ''meta.py'' is invoked with specific random hyperparameters. ''meta.py'' can be found in ''progs''.
-This loads the data and invokes ''MLPs.py'' from the ''neuralnets'' directory, which runs the code and does the evaluation.
+In each script, ``meta.py`` is invoked with specific random hyperparameters. ``meta.py`` can be found in ``progs``.
+This loads the data and invokes ``MLPs.py`` from the ``neuralnets`` directory, which runs the code and does the evaluation.

 **NB** You need to adapt all paths to your local machine.
 This concerns multiple python files.
-You may also wish to copy the file ``progs/activation.py'' to your local anaconda path, e.g., ``.local/lib/python3.5/site-packages/keras/activations.py''
+You may also wish to copy the file ``progs/activation.py`` to your local anaconda path, e.g., ``.local/lib/python3.5/site-packages/keras/activations.py``